 No. You can build your team however you like.
 Keep in mind however, that it may not be possible to bracket teams with very diverse player characteristics against other teams of similar makeup.
-Youth and high school teams will be bracketed by grade-level according the highest grade-level on the team.
+Youth and high school teams will be bracketed by grade-level according to the highest grade-level on the team.
 We will do our best to place teams in comparable brackets.

 While we do allow individuals to play on more than one team, we cannot control game schedules to guard against scheduling conflicts.
 Individuals playing on multiple teams could have multiple games scheduled at the same time.

 No. In order for the online registration to be submitted and processed, the payment step must be completed successfully.
 Upon successful completion of the payment step, a receipt will be sent to the email address entered during the payment process.
 Once the team registration has been fully processed, the team captain will receive a team entry confirmation email within 24 hours containing the team number as well as other vital tournament information.

 Yes, there is a family division.
 All team members must be related to your designated team captain.
 See complete information in the Standard & Other Divisions section under “Play”.